-Our initial research into bS21 in F. tularensis revealed that this bacteria, despite its small genome, encodes three distinct copies of bS21: bS21-1, bS21-2, and bS21-3.
+Our initial research into bS21 in F. tularensis revealed that this organism, despite its small genome, encodes three distinct copies of bS21: bS21-1, bS21-2, and bS21-3.
 The three genes are found in different genomic locations and have amino acid identities ranging from 48-72%.
-This led us to hypothesize that ribosomes may be heterogeneous with respect to these bS21 proteins.
-Through mass spectrometry, we found that purified wild-type ribosomes contain more than one bS21 homolog.
-Using ectopically expressed VSV-G-tagged bS21 proteins, we confirmed that each bS21 homolog could be incorporated into ribosomes.
-Specifically, our sucrose sedimentation profiles combined with immunoblot analyses identified each bS21 homolog in 30S, 70S, and polysome particles.
-Thus we have shown that F. tularensis wild-type ribosomes can be heterogeneous with respect to bS21 content, and all three bS21 homologs can associate with ribosomes throughout the translation cycle.
+This led us to hypothesize that incorporation of different bS21 homologs into ribosomes may create a source of ribosome heterogeneity.
+Through mass spectrometry, we found that wild-type ribosomes contain more than one bS21 homolog.
+Using ectopically expressed bS21 homologs, we confirmed that each bS21 homolog could be incorporated into ribosomes.
+Specifically, our sucrose sedimentation profiles combined with immunoblot analyses identified that each bS21 homolog can be found in 30S, 70S, and polysome particles.
+This demonstrated that F. tularensis wild-type ribosomes can be heterogeneous with respect to bS21 content, and all three bS21 homologs can associate with ribosomes throughout translation.

-Next we looked at genome-wide impacts on the transcriptome and proteome when bS21 homologs were lost.
+We subsequently looked at the genome-wide impacts on the transcriptome and proteome when bS21 homologs were lost.
 While deletion of bS21-1 and bS21-3 had no significant impact on protein abundance, cells lacking bS21-2 had significant changes in 185 proteins.
 Using RNA-seq, we determined that loss of bS21-2 did lead to changes in 105 genes at the transcript level, but these were not directly correlated with changes in protein abundance.
 These data suggested that bS21-2 may impact expression of some genes at the level of translation.

 Amongst the genes that were different at the protein level but not the transcript level were genes encoding the type VI secretion system (T6SS) in F. tularensis, known as FPI genes.
 Immunoblot analyses confirmed that these proteins were less abundant in cells lacking bS21-2, and qPCR of purified RNA confirmed no significant difference in transcript abundance was detected of the FPI genes.
 Ectopic expression of bS21-2 and bS21-3 restored T6SS protein abundance, but expression of bS21-1 did not.
-This indicated to us that more than one bS21 homolog impacts translation of T6SS proteins.
+This indicates that more than one bS21 homolog impacts translation of T6SS proteins.
 Finally, intramacrophage replication assays revealed that bS21-2 is important for virulence.
 Loss of bS21-2 led to an intramacrophage growth defect that could be restored by complementation with bS21-2, but not with expression of bS21-1 or bS21-3.

-Altogether, the research described in Chapter 2 showed us that bS21-2 modulates expression of many genes at the protein level, including key virulence genes encoding the T6SS, thereby influencing intramacrophage replication.
+Altogether, the research described in Chapter 2 showed us that bS21-2 modulates expression of many genes at the protein level, including key virulence genes encoding the T6SS, and promotes intramacrophage replication.
 These data support our model that bS21-2 specifically impacts expression of some genes, either directly or indirectly, during translation initiation.
 Combined with other recent findings of bS21 impacting translation of subsets of mRNA in different bacterial species, our work supports a new model of bS21-driven gene regulation at the level of translation.
 Further research into this field may reveal that other types of heterogeneous ribosomes can impact different stages of translation to rapidly alter bacteria’s proteome.
 However, the mechanism by which bS21-2 impacts some genes in F. tularensis remained an open question.

 Chapter 3 Summary: